adambro/php-jenkins-example/README.md

 is wiring between various QA tools (phpmd, phpcpd, phpunit) with their counterpart Jenkins plugins.
 Relevant directories (like `./build/`) and files (like `.gitignore` or `phpunit.xml.dist`) are left intact.

+# License

+The code is released to public domain using Unlicense <http://unlicense.org>